lectron/kosmos/README.md

 #Welcome

   Minecraftly is a free and open source (FOSS) Minecraft server plugin to create "Minecraft servers within servers" automagically.
-It is designed & produced from scratch by [Viet Nguyen](https://vi.et), with assistance from friends, developers and helpers from the internet.
+It is designed & produced from scratch by [Viet Nguyen](https://vi.et), with assistance from friends, developers and helpers from treahe internet.
 The software is ridiculously easy to run on a single server or in a distributed network.
 Minecraftly is now community-developed and will be remained free under [GNU GPLv3](LICENSE) license.

   Minecraftly is compatible with most infrastructures, including but not limited to:
   - Single machine